Terza Rima in English: Why Almost No Translator Can Reproduce Dante’s Rhyme Scheme

 Boccaccio, Benvenuto, and the First Dante Scholars: Medieval Commentaries You Can Read Today

 Dante died in 1321, but by the 1330s, something extraordinary was happening across Italian cities.
-Scholars were being hired—publicly, formally—to lecture on the Divine Comedy to crowded rooms of paying listeners.
+Civic authorities hired scholars—publicly, formally—to lecture on the Divine Comedy to crowded rooms of paying listeners.
 No poem had ever demanded this kind of organized interpretation before.
 Within a few decades, four major commentaries emerged that would shape how readers … Read more

 Guelph vs. Ghibelline: A Free Crash Course in the Political War Behind the Commedia